tjshiu/Computer-Science-Topics/closures/README.md

 OR

 __Declaring the i variable with let__
+This is because there is a new scope each time you go through.
+There is a new local instance of memory for let.
 ``` JavaScript
 const arr = [10, 12, 15, 21];
 for (let i = 0; i < arr.length; i++) {